DEVELOPER-KLCV/klcv_dev_manual/DOCS/_Package/4-Extension4/2-ComboItem/1-Properties/1-Value.md

 ---
 # {{ page.title }}

-Specify the character string to be displayed in the combo box choices.
+Specify the character string to be displayed in the combo box options.